Gman-Superfly/Neuro_Symbolic_Homeostat/The_Neuro_Symbolic_Homeostat_Paper_V1.md

 \Delta\eta_i=-\alpha\frac{\partial F/\partial\eta_i}{P_{ii}}.
 $$

-The update and normalized stability bound consume this exact \(P\).
+The update and normalized stability bound consume this exact $P$.
 PSON uses the curvature cache to bias exploration, then re-projects to restore first-order tangency.
 Vectorized graph caches avoid Python overhead.

 ### 4.2 Stability Guard and Small-Gain Allocator
 The implementation uses Gershgorin row sums in the geometry of the executed update.
-Let \(\bar h_{ii}\) and \(\bar h_{ij}\) bound the absolute diagonal and off-diagonal Hessian entries.
+Let $\bar h_{ii}$ and $\bar h_{ij}$ bound the absolute diagonal and off-diagonal Hessian entries.
 The raw bound is

 $$
 \lambda_{\max}(H)\le